finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # create an instance of the API class
 api_instance = lusid.InstrumentsApi(lusid.ApiClient(configuration))
-as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
-The AsAt time (optional)
-effective_at = 'effective_at_example' # str | Optional.
-The effective date of the query (optional)
-page = 'page_example' # str | Optional.
-The pagination token to continue listing instruments.
-This value is returned from a previous call to ListInstruments.
-If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
-Also, if set, a start value cannot be set. (optional) sort_by = ['sort_by_example'] # list[str] | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) start = 56 # int | Optional.
-When paginating, skip this number of results (optional) limit = 56 # int | Optional.
-When paginating, limit the number of returned results to this many (optional) filter = 'State eq 'Active'' # str | Optional.
-Expression to filter the result set - the default filter returns only instruments in the Active state (optional) (default to 'State eq 'Active'') instrument_property_keys = ['instrument_property_keys_example'] # list[str] | Optional.
-Keys of the properties to be decorated on to the instrument (optional)
+as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the instruments.
+Defaults to return the latest              version of each instruments if not specified. (optional) effective_at = 'effective_at_example' # str | The effective datetime at which to list the instruments.
+Defaults to the current LUSID system datetime if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing instruments from a previous call to list instruments.
+This value is returned from the previous call.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
+Also, if set, a start value cannot be provided. (optional) sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
+Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'State eq 'Active'' # str | Expression to filter the result set.
+Defaults to filter down to active instruments only, i.e. those              that have not been deleted.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) (default to 'State eq 'Active'') instrument_property_keys = ['instrument_property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\". (optional)

 try:
-    # [EARLY ACCESS] Get all of the currently mastered instruments in LUSID
+    # [EARLY ACCESS] List instruments
     api_response = api_instance.list_instruments(as_at=as_at, effective_at=effective_at, page=page, sort_by=sort_by, start=start, limit=limit, filter=filter, instrument_property_keys=instrument_property_keys)
     pprint(api_response)
 except ApiException as e: